 Are you a new player that just fell in love with the game that’s looking for a new home for your precious new clubs?
 Or are you a veteran looking to replace/upgrade your current bag?

-Either way, this guide will help you select the best golf bag for 2019!
+Either way, this guide will help you select the best golf bag!
 If you’re impatient like us, then here’s a quick list of the bags we reviewed:

 You might have spent a $1,500-$2,000 on set of clubs so selecting a bag is an important decision because it’s going to hold these babies.